 Thoroughfare improvements are usually essential to the recovery, but when the place is disinvested it can be useful to begin tactically if the municipality in which it is located is financially strapped.

 Thoroughfare design since WWII has been based on the patterns of sprawl, and largely prevents vibrant connected places.
 Tactical Urbanism has pioneered many techniques for recovering thoroughfares for the humans in the past decade.
-In the beginning, tactical interventions were illegal, and perpetrators were often punished.
+In the beginning, tactical interventions were illegal, and implementors were often punished.
 In recent years, many municipalities have realized that tactical techniques are the fastest and least expensive ways of achieving positive change, and now foster tactical interventions.
-New Urbanist colleague Mike Lydon literally wrote the books on Tactical Urbanism, and Janette Sadik-Khan’s tactical work as NYC’s Planning Director broke many dams of opposition around the country.
+New Urbanist colleagues Mike Lydon and Anthony Garcia literally wrote the books on Tactical Urbanism, and Janette Sadik-Khan’s tactical work as NYC’s Planning Director broke many dams of opposition around the country.

 Slow Streets: Slowing traffic is a huge public safety issue.
 At 40 mph, someone struck by a car has a 90% chance of dying.
 At 20 mph, they have a 90% chance of living.
 Children and the elderly are most vulnerable; impoverished people are almost as vulnerable, as they are more likely to be walking if they cannot afford a car.